jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Today, we're all looking up from Main Street, trying to figure if Donald Trump is evil, or if the United Nations is trying to make a world government.
 We ask if CNN is manufacturing fake news, or maybe "all of them" are.
 If so, what's real news?

 Our questions never stop.
 Should the government-run health insurance, or a big corporation regulated by the government?
 Is climate change real?
 If the world is suffering so bad, why do "green" obsessed workplaces force us to commute in every day?
-And, if telecommuting sometimes was unacceptable before March 2020.
+And, if telecommuting was unacceptable before March 2020.
 Why are we being asked to do it at the drop of a hat, without an apology?

 That's why, during this pandemic, many of us have stopped asking questions and started looking for better answers.

-Wouldn't it be cool if we had clear answers between good and evil?
-After all, if we step up, we can all be part of the player god as much as anyone else.
-That's why I created Main Street's new philosophy.
+Wouldn't it be cool if we had clear answers for good and bad politics today?
+After all, if we step up, we can all be part of the player god.
+Giving clear answers is why I wrote this new philosophy.

-One that bypasses today's "current events" news cycle, and childish bickering of political commentators.
+Techvolution bypasses today's "current events" news cycle, and childish bickering of political commentators.
 My philosophy wants the middle-class to take hold of the new digital levers of power.
 Only then will regular people no longer depend on the social services of Big Government or the corporate employment of Big Business.

 Only with a new philosophy will regular people become player gods again.